ibm-cloud-docs/Cloudant/couchdb/comparison.md

 The CouchDB `_show`, `_list`, `_update`, and `_rewrite` functions were deprecated in Apache CouchDB 3.0.
 For more information, see [deprecated feature warnings](https://docs.couchdb.org/en/stable/whatsnew/3.0.html#deprecated-feature-warnings).

 As a result, these functions are no longer supported for {{site.data.keyword.cloudant_short_notm}}.
-They do not appear in {{site.data.keyword.cloudant_short_notm}} documentation, and while the APIs remain in service at this time, their use is not recommended.
-They will not be supported by {{site.data.keyword.cloudant_short_notm}} Support team.
+They do not appear in {{site.data.keyword.cloudant_short_notm}} documentation, and while the APIs currently remain in service, their use is not recommended.
+The {{site.data.keyword.cloudant_short_notm}} Support team no longer supports them.

-Information on alternatives to these function can be found in the {{site.data.keyword.cloudant_short_notm}} blog at [deprecated functions](https://blog.cloudant.com/2022/08/16/Show-list-rewrite-udpate-functions-deprecated.html).
+Information on alternatives to these functions can be found in the {{site.data.keyword.cloudant_short_notm}} blog at [deprecated functions](https://blog.cloudant.com/2022/08/16/Show-list-rewrite-udpate-functions-deprecated.html).